mickdowling16/theskateroom/README.md

 ## Models Used

 I used a variety of models in my project.
 Both custom models and models from the Boutique Ado walkthrough project.
-Below are all my models represented in a table
+Below are all my models represented in a table.
+My custom models are the events model, the comments model and the edit version of the products model to add stock control.

 ### Product Model